 MobileVNC is a minimal footprint native C++ based VNC server and library for Windows, Windows Mobile, WinCE, Windows CE and Windows embedded compact operating systems.
 In combination with any VNC viewer software you can remote control every Windows CE based industrial panel.

 Many different embedded thin clients terminals (such as the HP t5000 series, Dell Wyse Winterm, Jack PCs, DT Research DT366 TABLET) run on Windows CE as an operating system and can be controlled with this MobileVNC Windows CE and Windows Embedded Compact VNC product.

-Windows CE and Windows Embedded Compact terminals are used worldwide for a multitude of different application areas, such as:
+Windows CE and Windows Embedded Compact devices and terminals are used worldwide for a multitude of different application areas, such as:

 - POS – Point of Sales, Point of Purchase and Checkout terminals for electronic cash register and sales processes, either as stationary devices or as mobile checkout devices (e.g. Windows CE .NET, Win CE 5.0 platform based POS Systems).